kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 In one form, a server MAY use a portion of a hash of the URL concatenated with the value of ETag response header as the key.
 In another form, a server MAY pre-assign a small number to every resource it might push.

+Additional considerations in making effective use of the header is described in {{considerations}}.

 # The Cache-Fingerprint Header Field {#cache-fingerprint}

 A user agent sends an aggregation of fingerprint keys found in cached responses sent from the origin server using the "Cache-Fingerprint" header.